 9785 to establish a secure

 https connection.
 The other dialog settings, such as the Servers list options apply to the legacy PLS 1.0 type connection.

 Once connected to the PLS, the 'Available Licenses' area of the License Management page (under the category Private Server – Connected to...) will be populated with a list of private licenses that you are able to use.

 To lease a license for the Altium software installation, select the desired license entry and click the Use button.
 Alternatively, a license hosted by the NEXUS Server may be set to Automatic Leasing mode, so that no user intervention is required in the Altium software, beyond activating the Private license server connection initially.

 Once leased, the status of the license will indicate that it is used by you – note that its Assigned Seat Count field will change to reflect that a seat of the license has been taken.
-On the server side, the license entry on the License Manager page (Admin » Licenses) will show that a seat has been taken by a User Name derived from the Altium Designer host PC – see the below section for more information.
+On the server side, the license entry on the License Manager page (Admin » Licenses) will show that a seat has been taken by a User Name derived from the NEXUS design client's host PC – see the below section for more information.